bukanspot/DiscordBox/README.md

 The `.exe` file found in `dist` directory.

 ## Note
-The original source is available at [vidhanio/virtualbox-rich-presence](https://github.com/vidhanio/virtualbox-rich-presence)
+- The original source has been archived, it's available at [vidhanio/virtualbox-rich-presence](https://github.com/vidhanio/virtualbox-rich-presence)
+- File `main.py` is same as `main.pyw`, file `.pyw` just run terminal or cmd in background.